 You may not realize the amount of risk you’re taking in your portfolio if you haven’t rebalanced before.
 Or, it’s possible you may not be taking enough risk based on your time horizon or necessity for the funds anytime soon.

 Most importantly, the past decade has been almost entirely a bull market.
 We’ve had corrections (market declines of 10% or more) along the way, however, nothing significant or prolonged.
 It’s inevitable that we’ll experience more corrections and even another recession (market declines of 20% or more) in our lifetimes.
 Having a Behavioral Financial Advisor™ there when it happens can help you avoid the most devastating mistake many investors make: succumbing to their emotions during market declines.
 In fact, the data suggests market declines are actually the best time to buy into the market with any sideline cash or cash flow!

 The Bottom Line

 Follow these steps to financial success in your 30’s and you’ll have the peace of mind to live a meaningful and happy life!
-The earlier you’re able to take control over your finances the sooner you’re able put all your energy and attention to what you enjoy and value.
+The earlier you’re able to take control over your finances the sooner you’re able to put all your energy and attention into what you enjoy and value.
 If you and your family feel like it’s time to put a plan in place, schedule a free consultation today.